Drifter-Supremo/gorlea-todo-list/memory-bank/systemPatterns.md

 - **Styling:** Tailwind CSS for utility-first styling; shadcn/ui for reusable UI components.
 - **State Management:** React state and context for UI state; Firebase for persistent data.
 - **Backend/Cloud:** Firebase (Firestore, Auth, Functions) for real-time data, authentication, and serverless logic.
-- **AI Integration:** Gemini 2.0 Flash via Google Generative AI for natural language task parsing and assistant features (Phase 3, in progress).
+- **AI Integration:** Gemini 2.0 Flash via Google Generative AI for natural language task parsing and assistant features (Phase 3, facing 500 errors during real integration).
 - **All CRUD, time picker, mobile/desktop UX, and edit/delete features are complete and live.**
 - **Task cards: on mobile, only title and due date are shown; delete icon is hidden for clarity.**
 - **Details modal for editing and viewing full info; long-press on mobile shows only delete.**